Anas4444/Chess-Game/README.md

 # Chess-Game
-It is a 2D chess game that I created in 2020 using the open-source cross-platform library Pygame.
+Mychess is a Windows-based 2D chess game that was developed in 2020 using Pygame, an open-source cross-platform library.